 About the Textiles Pictured Here

-Jessica bases her pre-Columbian textile reproductions and representations on a variety of sources, including archaeological evidence from Woodland-period camp and cave sites in TN, MO, KY,… from Hopewell sites in Ohio,… from multiple Mississippian sites including Cahokia (IL), Spiro (OK), Etowah (GA), Angel (IN), and Wickliffe (KY)… as well as early contact artifacts from northern Iroquoian-speaking Peoples, and from early historical accounts from Muscogee-speaking Peoples in the south and Algonquian-speaking Peoples along the Atlantic coast, and from continued fiber traditions among the Western Great Lakes Peoples (both Algonquian and Siouan-speakers).
-The following are photos of her textile work, detailing traditional materials used, and twining-patterns and edge-structures she reproduces.
-(Note: featherwork textiles - the history and reproduction of - are covered on another page: http://woodlandindianedu.com/feathermantlecloakcape.html ) Jessica does sell her textile work, which is usually utilized for educational, exhibit, cultural and regalia use (see bottom of page for more info).
+All textiles pictured here were created by Jessica Diemer-Eaton.
+Jessica bases her pre-Columbian textile reproductions and representations on a variety of sources, including archaeological evidence from: Woodland-period camp and cave sites in TN, MO, KY, and Hopewell sites in Ohio, and from multiple Mississippian sites including Cahokia (IL), Spiro (OK), Etowah (GA), Angel (IN), and Wickliffe (KY)...
+As well as: Early contact artifacts from northern Iroquoian-speaking Peoples, early historical accounts from Muscogee-speaking Peoples in the Southeast, pre- and post- historic artifacts of Algonquian-speaking Peoples along the Atlantic coast (VA, MA, ME, Nova Scotia), and continued fiber traditions among the Western Great Lakes Peoples (Algonquian and Siouan-speaking communities).

 |